JuanSeBestia/react-native-wifi-reborn/README.md

 * The app connects the device to a different Wi-Fi network.

 * The user connects the device to a different Wi-Fi network.

-To disconnect the device from a hotspot configured with joinOnce set to true, call `disconnectFromSSID(ssid: string)`.

 #### Errors:
 * `unavailableForOSVersion`: Starting from iOS 11, NEHotspotConfigurationError is available.